Decorating, repairs and DIY

 The handyperson service in Kensington and Chelsea is provided by Age UK.
 The criteria for using the service is detailed on the Age UK website.

-Creighton House's Small Jobs Scheme can provide a skilled carpenter to carry out jobs such as putting up shelves, building flat pack furniture and fitting doors.
-The cost is £40 per hour plus the price of materials.
-A discount can be offered to people on benefits who are over the age of 65 or have a disability
+Creighton House's Safer Homes Scheme can provide skilled tradesmen to carry out jobs such as putting up shelves, building flat pack furniture, fitting doors or draught proofing.
+A discount can be offered to people on means tested benefits.

 It's important to choose reliable tradespeople whose charges are reasonable.
 The following websites allow you to look for tradespeople near you and read reviews from previous customers, so that you can find out what other people think about the quality of the work and service: